kubewarden/docs/docs/architecture.md

 that doesn't exist, its state is `unschedulable`.

-Each `policy-server` defines many validation endpoints, one per policy. defined inside its configuration file.
+Each `policy-server` defines many validation endpoints, one for each policy defined in its configuration file.
 You can load the same policy many times, with different configuration parameters.

 The `ValidatingWebhookConfiguration` and `MutatingWebhookConfiguration` resources make the Kubernetes API server aware of these policies.
 The `kubewarden-controller` keeps the API server and configuration resources in synchronization.

 Finally, the Kubernetes API server dispatches incoming admission requests to the correct validation endpoint exposed by `policy-server`.